Native Parser

 tsexport function logConstVariableReassignError() { return { code: CONST_REASSIGN, message: 'Cannot reassign a variable declared with `const`' }; }ts// case const x = 1; x = 'string'; // implementation export default class AssignmentExpression extends NodeBase { initialise(): void { super.initialise(); if (this.left instanceof Identifier) { const variable = this.scope.variables.get(this.left.name); if (variable?.kind === 'const') { this.scope.context.error( logConstVariableReassignError(), this.left.start ); } } this.left.setAssignedValue(this.right); } }duplicate_bindingstsexport function logRedeclarationError(name: string): RollupLog { return { code: REDECLARATION_ERROR, message: `Identifier "${name}" has already been declared` }; }ts// case import { x } from './b'; const x = 1; // case2 import { x } from './b'; import { x } from './b'; // implementation export default class Module { private addImport(node: ImportDeclaration): void { const source = node.source.value; this.addSource(source, node); for (const specifier of node.specifiers) { const localName = specifier.local.name; if ( this.scope.variables.has(localName) || this.importDescriptions.has(localName) ) { this.error( logRedeclarationError(localName), specifier.local.start ); } const name = specifier instanceof ImportDefaultSpecifier ? 'default' : specifier instanceof ImportNamespaceSpecifier ? '*' : specifier.imported instanceof Identifier ? specifier.imported.name : specifier.imported.value; this.importDescriptions.set(localName, { module: null as never, // filled in later name, source, start: specifier.start }); } } }ts// case { const a = 1; const a = 1; } // implementation export default class BlockScope extends ChildScope { addDeclaration( identifier: Identifier, context: AstContext, init: ExpressionEntity, destructuredInitPath: ObjectPath, kind: VariableKind ): LocalVariable { if (kind === 'var') { const name = identifier.name; const existingVariable = this.hoistedVariables?.get(name) || (this.variables.get(name) as LocalVariable | undefined); if (existingVariable) { if ( existingVariable.kind === 'var' || (kind === 'var' && existingVariable.kind === 'parameter') ) { existingVariable.addDeclaration(identifier, init); return existingVariable; } return context.error( logRedeclarationError(name), identifier.start ); } const declaredVariable = this.parent.addDeclaration( identifier, context, init, destructuredInitPath, kind ); // Necessary to make sure the init is deoptimized for conditional declarations. // We cannot call deoptimizePath here. declaredVariable.markInitializersForDeoptimization(); // We add the variable to this and all parent scopes to reliably detect conflicts this.addHoistedVariable(name, declaredVariable); return declaredVariable; } return super.addDeclaration( identifier, context, init, destructuredInitPath, kind ); } }ts// case try { } catch (e) { const a = 1; const a = 2; } // implementation export default class CatchBodyScope extends ChildScope { addDeclaration( identifier: Identifier, context: AstContext, init: ExpressionEntity, destructuredInitPath: ObjectPath, kind: VariableKind ): LocalVariable { if (kind === 'var') { const name = identifier.name; const existingVariable = this.hoistedVariables?.get(name) || (this.variables.get(name) as LocalVariable | undefined); if (existingVariable) { const existingKind = existingVariable.kind; if ( existingKind === 'parameter' && // If this is a destructured parameter, it is forbidden to redeclare existingVariable.declarations[0].parent.type === NodeType.CatchClause ) { // If this is a var with the same name as the catch scope parameter, // the assignment actually goes to the parameter and the var is // hoisted without assignment.
 Locally, it is shadowed by the // parameter const declaredVariable = this.parent.parent.addDeclaration( identifier, context, UNDEFINED_EXPRESSION, destructuredInitPath, kind ); // To avoid the need to rewrite the declaration, we link the variable // names.
 If we ever implement a logic that splits initialization and // assignment for hoisted vars, the "renderLikeHoisted" logic can be // removed again. // We do not need to check whether there already is a linked // variable because then declaredVariable would be that linked // variable. existingVariable.renderLikeHoisted(declaredVariable); this.addHoistedVariable(name, declaredVariable); return declaredVariable; } if (existingKind === 'var') { existingVariable.addDeclaration(identifier, init); return existingVariable; } return context.error( logRedeclarationError(name), identifier.start ); } } } }ts// case function fn() { const a = 1; const a = 2; } // implementation export default class FunctionBodyScope extends ChildScope { // There is stuff that is only allowed in function scopes, i.e. functions can // be redeclared, functions and var can redeclare each other addDeclaration( identifier: Identifier, context: AstContext, init: ExpressionEntity, destructuredInitPath: ObjectPath, kind: VariableKind ): LocalVariable { const name = identifier.name; const existingVariable = this.hoistedVariables?.get(name) || (this.variables.get(name) as LocalVariable); if (existingVariable) { const existingKind = existingVariable.kind; if ( (kind === 'var' || kind === 'function') && (existingKind === 'var' || existingKind === 'function' || existingKind === 'parameter') ) { existingVariable.addDeclaration(identifier, init); return existingVariable; } context.error(logRedeclarationError(name), identifier.start); } const newVariable = new LocalVariable( identifier.name, identifier, init, destructuredInitPath, context, kind ); this.variables.set(name, newVariable); return newVariable; } }ts// case1 import { a } from './b'; const a = 1; // case2 import { a } from './b'; import { a } from './b'; // implementation export default class ModuleScope extends ChildScope { addDeclaration( identifier: Identifier, context: AstContext, init: ExpressionEntity, destructuredInitPath: ObjectPath, kind: VariableKind ): LocalVariable { if (this.context.module.importDescriptions.has(identifier.name)) { context.error( logRedeclarationError(identifier.name), identifier.start ); } return super.addDeclaration( identifier, context, init, destructuredInitPath, kind ); } }ts// case const a = 1; const a = 2; export default class Scope { /* Redeclaration rules: - var can redeclare var - in function scopes, function and var can redeclare function and var - var is hoisted across scopes, function remains in the scope it is declared - var and function can redeclare function parameters, but parameters cannot redeclare parameters - function cannot redeclare catch scope parameters - var can redeclare catch scope parameters in a way - if the parameter is an identifier and not a pattern - then the variable is still declared in the hoisted outer scope, but the initializer is assigned to the parameter - const, let, class, and function except in the cases above cannot redeclare anything */ addDeclaration( identifier: Identifier, context: AstContext, init: ExpressionEntity, destructuredInitPath: ObjectPath, kind: VariableKind ): LocalVariable { const name = identifier.name; const existingVariable = this.hoistedVariables?.get(name) || (this.variables.get(name) as LocalVariable); if (existingVariable) { if (kind === 'var' && existingVariable.kind === 'var') { existingVariable.addDeclaration(identifier, init); return existingVariable; } context.error(logRedeclarationError(name), identifier.start); } const newVariable = new LocalVariable( identifier.name, identifier, init, destructuredInitPath, context, kind ); this.variables.set(name, newVariable); return newVariable; } }duplicate_exportstsexport function logDuplicateExportError(name: string): RollupLog { return { code: DUPLICATE_EXPORT, message: `Duplicate export "${name}"` }; } export default class Module { private assertUniqueExportName(name: string, nodeStart: number) { if (this.exports.has(name) || this.reexportDescriptions.has(name)) { this.error(logDuplicateExportError(name), nodeStart); } } }ts// case export default 1; export default 2; // implementation export default class Module { private addExport( node: | ExportAllDeclaration | ExportNamedDeclaration | ExportDefaultDeclaration ): void { if (node instanceof ExportDefaultDeclaration) { // export default foo; this.assertUniqueExportName('default', node.start); this.exports.set('default', { identifier: node.variable.getAssignedVariableName(), localName: 'default' }); } } }ts// case export * as a from './b'; export * as a from './b'; // implementation export default class Module { private addExport( node: ExportAllDeclaration | ExportNamedDeclaration ): void { if (node instanceof ExportAllDeclaration) { const source = node.source.value; this.addSource(source, node); if (node.exported) { // export * as name from './other' const name = node.exported instanceof Literal ? node.exported.value : node.exported.name; this.assertUniqueExportName(name, node.exported.start); this.reexportDescriptions.set(name, { localName: '*', module: null as never, // filled in later, source, start: node.start }); } else { // export * from './other' this.exportAllSources.add(source); } } } }ts// case export { a } from './b'; export { a } from './b'; // implementation export default class Module { private addExport( node: ExportAllDeclaration | ExportNamedDeclaration ): void { if (node.source instanceof Literal) { // export { name } from './other' const source = node.source.value; this.addSource(source, node); for (const { exported, local, start } of node.specifiers) { const name = exported instanceof Literal ? exported.value : exported.name; this.assertUniqueExportName(name, start); this.reexportDescriptions.set(name, { localName: local instanceof Literal ? local.value : local.name, module: null as never, // filled in later, source, start }); } } } }ts// case1 export const a = 1; export const a = 2; // case2 export function a() {} export function a() {} // case3 export { a, a }; // implementation export default class Module { private addExport(node: ExportNamedDeclaration): void { if (node.declaration) { const declaration = node.declaration; if (declaration instanceof VariableDeclaration) { // export var { foo, bar } = ... // export var foo = 1, bar = 2; for (const declarator of declaration.declarations) { for (const localName of extractAssignedNames(declarator.id)) { this.assertUniqueExportName(localName, declarator.id.start); this.exports.set(localName, { identifier: null, localName }); } } } else { // export function foo () {} const localName = (declaration.id as Identifier).name; this.assertUniqueExportName(localName, declaration.id!.start); this.exports.set(localName, { identifier: null, localName }); } } } }no_dupe_argstsexport function logDuplicateArgumentNameError(name: string): RollupLog { return { code: DUPLICATE_ARGUMENT_NAME, message: `Duplicate argument name "${name}"` }; }ts// case function fn(a, a) {} // implementation export default class ParameterScope extends ChildScope { /** * Adds a parameter to this scope.
 Parameters must be added in the correct * order, i.e. from left to right. */ addParameterDeclaration( identifier: Identifier, argumentPath: ObjectPath ): ParameterVariable { const { name, start } = identifier; const existingParameter = this.variables.get(name); if (existingParameter) { return this.context.error( logDuplicateArgumentNameError(name), start ); } const variable = new ParameterVariable( name, identifier, argumentPath, this.context ); this.variables.set(name, variable); // We also add it to the body scope to detect name conflicts with local // variables.
 We still need the intermediate scope, though, as parameter // defaults are NOT taken from the body scope but from the parameters or // outside scope. this.bodyScope.addHoistedVariable(name, variable); return variable; } }

-From the above implementation, it can be seen that semantic analysis is heavily dependent on the current ast node execution context and scope information.
-Of course, the above semantic analysis is the most basic, rollup will also perform some other semantic analysis, such as side effect analysis, module loop dependency analysis, strict syntax restrictions (such as namespace object cannot be called, imported references cannot be reassigned, etc.) semantic analysis, etc., which are impossible for acorn.
+From the above implementation, it can be seen that semantic analysis is heavily dependent on the lexical scope in which the AST Node resides.
+Of course, the above semantic analysis is the most basic.
+Rollup internally also performs other semantic analyses, such as side effect analysis, module circular dependency analysis, strict syntax restrictions (such as namespace objects cannot be called, imported references cannot be reassigned, etc.), which are beyond what Acorn can do.

-Since the internal implementation of swc_ecma_lints may have performance issues, this is a temporary solution, and rollup will add scope analysis in rust side later, and then hand over the complete semantic analysis task to rust side.
-At that time, the complete semantic analysis task will be handed over to rust side for processing.
+Since the internal implementation of swc_ecma_lints may have performance issues, this is a temporary solution.
+In the future, Rollup will add scope analysis in the execution context on the Rust side, implementing complete semantic analysis on the Rust side.
+At that time, the complete semantic analysis task will be handed over to the Rust side for processing.

-rollup provides this.parser for plugin context to allow user plugins to use native swc capabilities to parse code into ast.
-User plugins can return parsed ast in load and transform hooks, and rollup will reuse the parsed ast returned by the user plugin.
+Rollup provides this.parser for plugin context to allow user plugins to use native SWC capabilities to parse code into AST.
+User plugins can return parsed AST in load and transform hooks, and Rollup will reuse the parsed AST from the user plugin.

 precautions for using this.parser

-Currently, rollup has removed rust side ast semantic analysis.
-In other words, using rollup provided this.parser api to parse code into ast in the plugin context has not completed semantic analysis.
+Currently, Rollup has removed AST semantic analysis on the Rust side.
+In other words, using Rollup-provided this.parser API to parse code into AST in the plugin context has not completed semantic analysis.

-If the user plugin needs to generate a ast that is compliant with semantic analysis, then the user plugin needs to use other tools to perform semantic analysis on the ast.
+If the user plugin needs to determine whether the generated AST conforms to semantic analysis requirements during implementation, the user plugin needs to use other tools to perform semantic analysis on the AST.

-If the user does not need to ensure that the generated ast is compliant with semantic analysis, then rollup will automatically perform semantic analysis when backtracking to recursively instance ast node class.
+If the user does not need to ensure the generated AST conforms to semantic analysis during implementation, Rollup will automatically perform semantic analysis when recursively instantiating AST Node classes.

 Performance Comparison